learn-co-curriculum/python-p4-phase-4-project/README.md

   - Full CRUD actions for at least one resource.
   - Minimum of create and read actions for EACH resource.
 - Use forms and validation through Formik on all input.
   - At least one data type validation.
   - At least one string/number format validation.
 - Have at least three different client-side routes using React Router.
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.
 - Connect the client and server using `fetch()`.

-**Note**: a user should only be able to edit and delete resources if they are logged in and the creator of that resource.
-For example, if we consider the example described below with models of User, DogHouse, and Review, I would only be able to edit or delete the reviews that I created.

 ## Project Setup

 Once you've got a solid plan in place for your app and you're ready to start coding, begin your project with the format described in the "Full-Stack Development" module.
 Remember to separate client and server code.
+We have provided a template project that you may use as a starter if you so choose.

 ## Project Guidance